 The advising track in Global Studies is an interdisciplinary individualized study plan that combines the Liberal Studies core courses with elective courses relevant to Global Studies.
 It is suitable for students interested in careers or advanced study in areas that require an understanding of global systems, processes, and culture.

-Students following a Global Studies Thematic Plan may choose to focus on specific aspects such as Global arts and culture; Global media and communications; Global business and economics; or politics, social movements, and human rights from a global perspective.
+Students following a Global Studies track may choose to focus on specific aspects such as global arts and culture; global media and communications; global business and economics; or politics, social movements, and human rights from a global perspective.

 For more information contact Professor Saul Tobias at email@example.com.

 Interdisciplinary Thematic Research Seminar (LBST 482) or 499: Independent Study Project in Global Studies (3 units)

 Your advisor will help you select from a wide range of possible courses outside the Liberal Studies Department that are suitable for your study plan.
 A few examples of possible courses:

 Arts and Humanities (Choose at least two courses)

 AFAM 346 African Experience